Prolactinoma Symptoms, Causes Diagnosis and Treatment

 Prolactinomas can best be visualized on a pituitary MRI performed with and without Gadolinium.

-In cases of macroprolactinomas, these larger tumors in addition to hypogonadism, may cause other pituitary hormonal deficiencies from gland compression (such as low thyorid or cortisol hormones), headaches or visual loss (from adenoma compression of the optic nerves or optic chiasm).
+In cases of macroprolactinomas, these larger tumors in addition to hypogonadism, may cause other pituitary hormonal deficiencies from gland compression (such as low thyroid or cortisol hormones), headaches or visual loss (from adenoma compression of the optic nerves or optic chiasm).
 Finally, some larger prolactinomas are diagnosed when they hemorrhage (bleeding), also known as pituitary apoplexy.

-Medical and Surgical Treatment Options for Prolactinomas
+Medical and Surgical Treatment Options for a Prolactinoma

 In general, first line treatment for patients with a prolactinoma is medication rather than endonasal surgery.
 Approximately 80-85% of patients will have prolactin levels restored to normal with dopamine agonist therapy and many will have marked tumor shrinkage.
 The most commonly used agent is cabergoline (Dostinex) which has replaced bromocriptine (Parlodel) as the drug of choice given cabergoline’s higher success rate and lower side-effect rate.
 Most women, following treatment, have a return of menses and many become fertile again.
 Tumor shrinkage occurs in the majority of patients, which often results in rapidly improved vision and headache resolution.

 Dostinex has the advantage of only being taken twice per week and has fewer side effects than bromocriptine.
 It has also been shown effective in patients whose prolactinomas are resistant to bromocriptine therapy.
 The usual starting dose is 0.5 mg twice per week.
 The dose may be increased up to 1.0 mg twice per week.
 Bromocriptine is used infrequently now for prolactinomas given the higher rate of side-effects and is usually started at a low dose (2.5 mg/day) to minimize nausea and other side effects.
 The dose is then increased over several days or weeks to a daily maximum usually not over 10 mgs.
 Recent reports indicate long-term high-dose therapy with cabergoline or bromocriptine can result in valvular heart disease.
-Although this risk is relatively low with standard doses of cabergoline and bromocriptine used to treat a prolactinoma, it remains a potential risk of this therapy.
+Although this risk is relatively low with standard doses of cabergoline and bromocriptine used to treat a prolactinoma, it remains a potential risk of this therapy. - Endoscopic Endonasal Surgery

 Surgery is a reasonable first-line therapy in patients with micro-prolactinomas that do not invade the cavernous sinus and whose prolactin level is less than 250 ng/ml.
 In these patients, long term remission is generally 80-90%.
 Endonasal surgery is also effective for lowing prolactin levels in patients intolerant of cabergoline.
 For invasive microprolactinomas with prolactin levels over 1000 ng/ml, the surgical cure rate is low, averaging less than 30%.
 For this reason, cabergoline is usually tried first.
 In patients with long-standing visual loss from tumor compression, cabergoline can be tried first.
 However, if visual loss has occurred rapidly over a period of several days or weeks, or if there is evidence on MRI of subacute hemorrhage or degeneration in the tumor, endonasal surgery for tumor debulking is generally recommended.
-Because of improved tumor visualization, the endoscopic endonasal approach is rapidly becoming the preferred method for removal of most pituitary adenomas, including prolactinomas who are not responsive to cabergoline.
+Because of improved tumor visualization, the endoscopic endonasal approach is rapidly becoming the preferred method for removal of most pituitary adenomas, including prolactinomas who are not responsive to cabergoline. - Radiosurgery (SRS) or Stereotactic Radiotherapy (SRT)

 Because most patients with prolactinomas respond so well to dopamine agonist therapy and/or surgery, radiosurgery or radiation therapy are rarely required.